-Hayley Williams 'leaks' new song 'My Limb' by hand-delivering CD to fan
+Listen to new song Hayley Williams "leaked" by hand-delivering to fan

 — carly butler (@ylrac) January 29, 2021

-Her official website also currently redirects to a page titled ‘Flowers For Vases’, which many fans believe to be the name of Williams’ next album.
+Her official website also currently redirects to a page titled ‘Flowers For Vases’, which fans think could be the name of Williams’ next album.
 A 15-second clip of lo-fi music can be heard upon visiting the address.

 This comes after Williams revealed that she was in the process of recording her equivalent of Taylor Swift’s ‘Folklore’ earlier this month.
 “We don’t need drums if this is my ‘Folklore’,” she said of a now-deleted behind-the-scenes clip.